Reduced manual entry for adjudicators by centralizing and standardizing claim intake

 Reflection

-This project reinforced how impactful thorough discovery can be.
+This project reinforced how impactful thorough discovery with actual users can be.
 I really enjoyed leading the end-to-end research workshops, it allowed us to understand users deeply and design a solution that made a meaningful difference in their day-to-day work.